Brian Cox – Por Que Precisamos Dos Exploradores

 I think that's a remarkable demonstration of the power

-Acho que é uma demonstração notável do poder
+Eu acho que essa é uma demonstração notável do poder

 and beauty and universality of the laws of physics,

-e beleza e universalidade das leis da física,
+e da beleza e universalidade das leis da física,

 because we understand that process,